cantecim/FclBlowfish/README.md

   * Works compatible with PHP's Mcrypt
   * Originally coded for iOS SDK.
 It may work also for OS X SDK

-You easly find out how to use the library.
+> You easily find out how to use the library.
-Import it.
+  * Import it.
-Create an instance.
+  * Create an instance.
-Set IV and Key then call prepare
+  * Set IV and Key then call prepare
-Do encryption or decryption
+  * Do encryption or decryption

   **Feel free to contribute**